Candidate48/junit4Wiki/FAQ.md

             </fileset>
           </batchtest>
         </junit>

-        Idiomatic naming patterns for unit tests are Test*.java and *Test.java.
-Documentation and examples are at http://ant.apache.org/manual/OptionalTasks/junit.html.
+    Idiomatic naming patterns for unit tests are `Test*.java` and `*Test.java`.
+Documentation and examples are at http://ant.apache.org/manual/Tasks/junit.html.

     Use the DirectorySuiteBuilder and ArchiveSuiteBuilder (for jar/zip files) classes provided by JUnit-addons project:

             DirectorySuiteBuilder builder = new DirectorySuiteBuilder();
             builder.setSuffix("Test");
             Test suite = builer.suite("/home/project/myproject/tests");

     Documentation and examples are at http://junit-addons.sourceforge.net.

     Write your own custom suite builder.

     Have your test classes implement an interface and write a treewalker to load each class in a directory, inspect the class, and add any classes that implement the interface to a TestSuite.

     You might only want to do this if you are very uncomfortable with using a naming convention for test classes.
 Aside from being slow for larger suites, ultimately it's arguable whether it's more effort to follow a naming convention that have test classes implement an interface!

     An example of this approach is at http://www.javaworld.com/javaworld/jw-12-2000/jw-1221-junit_p.html.

 ###Best Practices